-In 1889 the Silverton Railroad was completed from Silverton over Red Mountain Pass through Red Mountain Town, Guston, and Ironton.
+In 1889, Silverton Railroad was completed from Silverton over Red Mountain Pass through Red Mountain Town, Guston, and Ironton.
 The railroad dramatically reduced the shipping costs of the ore, making the mines more profitable.
-A depot was built here and though it was little more than a small passenger shelter, it was the only depot on Red Mountain.
+A depot was built here, and though it was little more than a small passenger shelter, it was the only depot on Red Mountain.

-However, when Reverend Davis approached the mining camp of Guston, about a mile north, he got a different response.
-He was welcomed and one of the mine owners gave him a small plot of land to build a church and a cabin for his family.
-The community pitched in, raising $300 for the church and lumber was donated.
+However, when Reverend Davis approached Guston’s mining camp about a mile north, he got a different response.
+He was welcomed, and one of the mine owners gave him a small plot of land to build a church and a cabin for his family.
+The community pitched in, raising $300 for the church, and lumber was donated.
 Davis, who had been a carpenter in his younger years, built the church along with area residents.
 The church opened in 1892, and on the very day that it was dedicated, the business district at Red Mountain Town burned to the ground, which prompted Reverend Davis to say: “You can’t fight God and prosper.”

-Though the “town” of Guston had the usual amenities, one thing it didn’t have for many years, was a post office.
+Though the “town” of Guston had the usual amenities, one thing it didn’t have for many years was a post office.
 It finally gained one on January 26th, 1892.
 But, it would be a little too late for the community, as it almost immediately began to decline just a year later with the Silver Panic of 1893.
-At this most of the mines were closed and others consolidated as other metals were mined.
+At this time, most of the mines were closed, and others consolidated as other metals were mined.
 Guston’s post office closed in November 1898.

-Ironically, mining activity picked up again in 1898, when gold was discovered in nearly the same ores as the silver, and many of the mines, including the Yankee Girl, American Girl, Colorado Boy, Treasury, Genessee-Vanderbilt, and others were re-opened.
-Some of these mines did well for the next few decades, but, the mining camp of Guston was already abandoned.
+Ironically, mining activity picked up again in 1898, when gold was discovered in nearly the same ores as the silver, and many of the mines, including the Yankee Girl, American Girl, Colorado Boy, Treasury, Genessee-Vanderbilt, and others, were re-opened.
+Some of these mines did well for the next few decades, but Guston’s mining camp was already abandoned.

-In 1904, the Joker Tunnel project began that undercut the Genessee-Vanderbilt, Yankee Girl, Robinson, and Guston mines and by 1907, the tunnel was nearly a mile long and intersected the mine workings 600 feet below the surface.
+In 1904, the Joker Tunnel project undercut the Genessee-Vanderbilt, Yankee Girl, Robinson, and Guston mines.
+By 1907, the tunnel was nearly a mile long and intersected the mine workings 600 feet below the surface.
 The tunnel drained the mines of the water that had caused their closure.
-This last-ditch effort continued to produce ore until 1914 when the tunnel was closed.
+This last-ditch effort continued to produce ore until 1914, when the tunnel was closed.

 All traces of the town of Guston are gone today, but the headframe of the Yankee Girl Mine and a few remains of the Guston-Robinson Mine still stand.
 The remains of the Yankee Girl Mine is one of the most photographed sites in Colorado.